 The magnesium fire-starter is waterproof, so you will be able to start fires even in poor weather conditions to keep yourself warm and cook food.

-The 7-strand paracord measures an impressive 12 feet when unraveled, so you won't have to worry about not having enough.
+The 7-strand paracord measures an impressive 12 feet when unraveled, so you won't have to worry about running out.
 The buckle on this survival band also features a compass and an emergency whistle.

 2. Kopwin Paracord Survival Bracelet